jyellick/obc-docs/protocol-spec.md

 Transaction confidentiality requires that under the request of the developer, the plain-text of a chaincode, i.e., code, description, is not accessible or inferable (assuming a computational attacker) by any unauthorized entities(i.e., user or peer not authorized by the developer).
-For the latter it is important that for chaincodes with confidentiality requirements the content of both deployment and invocation transactions remains concealed.
-In the same spirit, non-authorized parties, should not be able to associate invocations (invocation transactions) of a chaincode to the chaincode itself (deployment transaction) or these invocations to each other.
+For the latter, it is important that for chaincodes with confidentiality requirements the content of both *deploy* and *invoke* transactions remains concealed.
+In the same spirit, non-authorized parties, should not be able to associate invocations (invoke transactions) of a chaincode to the chaincode itself (deploy transaction) or these invocations to each other.

 Additional requirements for any candidate solution is that it respects and supports the privacy and security provisions of the underlying membership service.
 In addition, it should not prevent